kwikteam/phy-doc/api.md

 *Note*

-Currently, this is used to accelerate access to features, masks, and cluster statistics.
-Features and masks of all clusters are stored in a disk cache.
-Cluster statistics are computed when loading a dataset, and are kept in memory afterwards.
+Currently, this is used to accelerate access to per-cluster data and statistics.
 All data is dynamically updated when clustering changes occur.

 #### Methods